2007 Gumball 3000 collision: The collision

 On May 2, the participants in the 2007 Rally were driving through the Republic of Macedonia on a route from the Macedonian-Greek border near Bitola to the border with Albania, near the town of Struga.
 The traffic accident occurred on the motorway M4, at the entrance of the town of Struga, about 10 km from the Macedonian-Albanian border post.

 The Porsche hit an oncoming Volkswagen Golf, which was making a left turn on to the main road from a side road and driving in the opposite direction of the Porsche.
 The Porsche hit the Golf head-on, and the crash pushed both vehicles off the road.

-A video of the immediate aftermath was subsequently posted to YouTube.

 Both the driver and the passenger in the Golf were heavily injured.
 The driver and the passenger of the Porsche seemed virtually unharmed, and they were immediately picked up by another Gumball 3000 participating vehicle, a BMW M6, and reported to a nearby police station where a breath test showed no alcohol was involved.
 They were arrested by the Macedonian police for endangering traffic.
 The casualties reported in the accident were the 67-year-old driver of the Golf, Vladimir Čepunjoski, who died on his way to the hospital, and his wife Margit Čepunjoska, who died in hospital from injuries sustained in the crash on May 4.

 Nicholas Morley was set free on bail of £17,000 and handed his passport to return home.
 He was requested to return to Macedonia if a court called him to attend in the future; however during that time the second fatality was confirmed by the hospital and so he was arrested again the next day in Skopje, while boarding a private jet.
 After this second arrest, he was detained in custody until the trial.